amtres/semantic-framing-subspace-modeling/README.md

 --
 ## Contact

-If you have any questions or suggestions, please feel free to contact me at [amedina.ieu2022@student.ie.edu]
+If you have any questions or suggestions, please feel free to contact me at [EMAIL_ADDRESS]

 ---
 **Semantic Framing of Mental Health During COVID-19 - 10  April 2026**